finanzcheck/AOM/README.md

 params that supply mapping-related data like campaign and ad IDs to this plugin.
 This data is stored in `piwik_log_visit.aom_ad_params`.
 When a visitor returns with other tracking params, a new visit starts automatically.

 Background jobs import and merge the data from the advertising platforms with individual visits.
-Merged data is is stored in `piwik_log_visit.aom_ad_data`.
+Importing and merging is done automatically When you have set up [auto archiving](http://piwik.org/docs/setup-auto-archiving/).
+You can (re)import data manually by executing `./console aom:import --platform={platformName} --startDate=YYYY-MM-DD --endDate=YYYY-MM-DD`.
+You can merge imported
+data manually by executing `./console aom:merge --platform={platformName} --startDate=YYYY-MM-DD --endDate=YYYY-MM-DD`.

+Imported data is stored in `piwik_aom_{platformName}`.
+Every advertising platform's data is aggregated on a daily basis in the timezone of the advertising platform's account.
+Merging will only be correct, when your website's timezone matches the timezones of each advertising platform account.
+Merged data is stored in `piwik_log_visit.aom_ad_data`.

 ### Google AdWords